Support Home Game Builder Components Guide

 Select whether you want to Enable or Disable the object when the specified conditions are satisfied.

 This component allows you to produce a response for events on the screen that do not normally produce a response.
-For example, you can trigger a response when an audio clip finishes playing, when a certain amount of time has elapsed, or when a participant's reaction time was below or above a certain value.
+For example, you can trigger a response when an Audio file finishes playing, when a certain amount of time has elapsed, or when a participant's reaction time was below or above a certain value.

 Define the event that you want to produce the response by selecting an option from the Trigger dropdown.
 For example, to produce a response when an audio clip finishes playing, add a Trigger - Response component to the object containing your Audio component, and select AudioFinish from the Trigger dropdown.
 You can indicate what response should be produced in the Response field of the Trigger - Response component.